 In all likelihood, Josephus never wrote any Testimonium Flavianum.

 Many liberal Christian scholars (and other ones) have accepted the existence of some expurgated "authentic" TF (but not necessarily the same one!), justifying their opinions by delicate one-sided argumentation.
 However, that should not be surprising, considering the (expurgated or not) Testimonium would be:

 a) one among two or three least disputed items of external "proof" about Jesus' existence

 b) the only piece of external evidence about Jesus which is favourable to him

 d) a passage which stresses Jesus as a popular sage/wise man, now the focus of many scholarly "studies" about the "historical Jesus"

 5. Sequence of spurious insertions in Josephus' works:

-Let's now recapitulate about the likely sequence and reasons for the spurious insertions in Josephus' Antiquities:
+Let's now recapitulate about the likely sequence and reasons for the spurious insertions of the main TF in Josephus' Antiquities:

 5.1.
 Josephus' Antiquities came out (93-94) with only John's passage (XVIII, V, 2) and James' trial (XX, IX, 1).